Michael-star26/Michael-star26/README.md

 - 👋 Hi, I’m Michael
 - 👀 I’m interested in Software Development, primarily focused on web and Android Development
-- 🌱 I’m currently polishing my skills in MEAN stack development and Flutter
+- 🌱 I’m currently polishing my skills on MEAN stack development and Flutter
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: Email: mickypnyango15442gmail.com
 - 😄 Pronouns: He/Him